divyarathi1/cuSpark/README.md

     https://www.vagrantup.com/docs/installation/

-3.  copy this folder to your computer.
-You can use git or download it directly.  computer
+3. Copy this folder to your computer.
+You can use git or download it directly onto your computer

     git clone git@github.com:marilynwaldman/cuSpark.git

     or

-       a.
     Create a new directory, cuSpark and copy the downloaded code into it.

 4.  open a terminal window
 5.  from the terminal window change directories to cuSpark: